SHOOTING THE BLACK POWDER REVOLVER

 A Foreword to my Black Powder ArticlesSpeaking of dangerous, these revolvers can be dangerous if mishandled and misused.
 They do not have many of the safety devices of more modern revolvers and they take more technical skill to load than do modern metallic cartridge weapons and loading involves handling a very flammable and explosive powder.
 It should never be forgotten that these weapons were primarily designed to kill other human beings and they are just as deadly as any modern pistol.
 For example, a .45 semi-automatic pistol will throw a slug out at about 900 feet per second which is exactly the velocity a .44 slug comes out of an "Army" revolver.
 A slug fired from a .36 "Navy" pistol has external ballistics identical to a slug fired from a modern 38 Special.
 Careless or stupid handling of these pieces (like everything else) can lead to tragedy.
 With proper care in loading them and sticking to common sense shooting rules -- like pointing them in a safe direction, wearing hearing and especially eye protection, Etc. -- they are quite safe & fun to shoot and surprisingly accurate.
 Always remember that you have a moral and legal duty to handle these weapons responsibly.

 In the following series of articles I would like to share with you some of my ideas regarding shooting the black powder revolver.
 In the pages that will follow, I will discuss the causes and prevention of chain firing, a highly unconventional method of loading that prevents fouling from building up and spoiling your precision and accuracy, the fastest, easiest and best method of cleaning your revolver, some simple gun smithing you might want to try for your self and finally an article about all the things you will need to have and you will need to know before you begin this hobby.
+I have just added a new section on precision and accurate shooting tips that you might find useful, but please check out the other articles first.
 Much of what I will present goes against common practice and debunks many long held myths associated with black powder shooting.
 I invite you to be very skeptical of what you read and to try things out for yourself.
 One of the great pleasures of black powder shooting is the opportunity to experiment and try out new things.
 You may not agree with everything presented here, so if you think something presented here is stupid or might be dangerous for you to try, don't try it.

 The first article in this series will be about the simple things you can do to absolutely prevent chain firing so you never have to worry about having a chain fire again.